 - Serves as a fundraising tool

-Do you know what sets our planning process apart from the vast majority of other consultants?
-The strategic planning work group.
+The strategic planning work group sets our process apart from the vast majority of other consultants.

-We help your organization form a work group that typically includes 4 to 6 board members, your executive director and 2 or 3 leadership volunteers.
-With the guidance of a trained, experienced facilitator, the work group:
+We help your organization form a work group that typically includes 4 to 6 Board members, your executive director, 2 or 3 staff members, and 2 or 3 leadership volunteers.
+With the guidance of on of our trained, experienced facilitators, the work group: